openssl/openssl/Configurations/README.md

                            RC4_INT              RC4 key schedule is made
                                                 up of 'unsigned int's;

-[1] as part of the target configuration, one can have a key called
-    'inherit_from' that indicate what other configurations to inherit data from.
+[1] as part of the target configuration, one can have a key called `inherit_from` that indicates what other configurations to inherit data from.
 These are resolved recursively.

   Inheritance works as a set of default values that can be overridden by corresponding key values in the inheriting configuration.

   Note 1: any configuration table can be used as a template.
-    Note 2: pure templates have the attribute 'template => 1' and cannot be used as build targets.
+  Note 2: pure templates have the attribute `template => 1` and
+          cannot be used as build targets.

-    If several configurations are given in the 'inherit_from' array, the values of same attribute are concatenated with space separation.
+  If several configurations are given in the `inherit_from` array, the values of same attribute are concatenated with space separation.
 With this, it's possible to have several smaller templates for different configuration aspects that can be combined into a complete configuration.

-    instead of a scalar value or an array, a value can be a code block of the form 'sub { /* your code here */ }'.
+  Instead of a scalar value or an array, a value can be a code block of the form `sub { /* your code here */ }`.
 This code block will be called with the list of inherited values for that key as arguments.
-In fact, the concatenation of strings is really done by using 'sub { join(" ",@_) }' on the list of inherited values.
+In fact, the concatenation of strings is really done by using `sub { join(" ",@_) }` on the list of inherited values.

   An example:

         "foo" => {
                 template => 1,